jeanlyn/slowstart/README.md

 slowstart
 =========

-the theme of wordpress write with bootstrap
+the theme of wordpress write by bootstrap i will finish at recent weeks